TheresaLui/SelfHelpContent_v2/articles/cognitiveservices.luis/luis-improvepredictionaccuracy-activelearning.md

 * [Disable active learning feature](https://docs.microsoft.com/azure/cognitive-services/luis/luis-how-to-review-endpoint-utterances#disable-active-learning) from your application.

-* You can export all of your endpoint utterances if you wish to view them.
+* Export all your endpoint utterances if you wish to view them [programmatically](https://westus.dev.cognitive.microsoft.com/docs/services/5890b47c39e2bb17b84a55ff/operations/5ae02c03d5b81c092c6cf2c2) or from LUIS portal in the "My Apps" page by selecting the application and **export endpoint logs** from the top toolbar.

+* Use the [LUIS analytics dashboard]((https://docs.microsoft.com/azure/cognitive-services/luis/luis-how-to-use-dashboard)) to give you an overview of your **training data's accuracy** and help you improve your LUIS app.

 * Follow the [best practices](https://docs.microsoft.com/azure/cognitive-services/luis/luis-concept-best-practices#do-and-dont) for building an app in LUIS.